 - My Account

-John Horse was from in the region called Micanopy in north central Florida.
-His father was the Seminole trader Charley Cavallo, his mother was an African slave acquired by Cavallo; he had a sister, Juana.
-Horse was raised when the American federal government instigated the Seminole Wars.
+John Horse was from the region called Micanopy in north central Florida.
+His father was the Seminole trader Charley Cavallo; his mother was an African slave acquired by Cavallo; he had a sister, Juana.
+The horse was raised when the American federal government instigated the Seminole Wars.

 In the Battle of Lake Okeechobee on Christmas Day in 1837, Halpatta Tustanagi, an ally of the captured Osceola, and Seminole medicine man Abiaka led Wildcat and Horse in holding off the assault of Zachary Taylor.
 They successfully escaped by crossing Lake Okeechobee to take refuge in the Everglades.
-They fought Jesup himself on the Loxahatchee River the following January 1838, the Seminole were forced to flee again.
-Offered a promise of peace and a new life west of the Mississippi with his family, Horse finally agreed to surrender, although Wildcat refused at that time and fought on until around 1840 when Horse was brought back to Florida from his exile in Indian Territory.
+They fought Jesup himself on the Loxahatchee River the following January 1838; the Seminoles were forced to flee again.
+Offered a promise of peace and a new life west of the Mississippi with his family, Horse finally agreed to surrender.
+However, Wildcat refused then and fought until around 1840, when Horse was brought back to Florida from his exile in Indian Territory.

-Horse brought the offer of peace to Wildcat, contingent on his surrender and agreement to exile in Indian Territory, and Wildcat, by now the leading war chief of the remaining Seminole, finally accepted removal to the Territory (in present-day Oklahoma) which had been set aside for the eastern Natives in the early 1830s by the Indian Removal Act.
-Other bands still held out though and the war continued until August 14, 1842, when Colonel William J. Worth, finally declared "victory" and left the remaining fighters to their own devices deep in the Florida Everglades.
+Horse brought the offer of peace to Wildcat, contingent on his surrender and agreement to exile in Indian Territory, and Wildcat, by now the leading war chief of the remaining Seminole, finally accepted removal to the Territory (in present-day Oklahoma), which had been set aside for the eastern Natives in the early 1830s by the Indian Removal Act.
+Other bands still held out, though.
+The war continued until August 14, 1842, when Colonel William J. Worth finally declared "victory" and left the remaining fighters to their own devices deep in the Florida Everglades.

-When the Africans living among the Seminole continued to face threats of re-enslavement in their new home, Horse again join forces with Wildcat, to lead a group of disaffected Seminole and former slaves across the Rio Grande to northern Mexico.
-There they were granted land by the Mexican government in 1850 and where the Black Seminoles could finally be assured of their freedom, Mexico having abolished legal slavery in the 1820s.
+When the Africans living among the Seminole continued to face threats of re-enslavement in their new home, Horse again joined forces with Wildcat to lead a group of disaffected Seminole and former slaves across the Rio Grande to northern Mexico.
+There they were granted land by the Mexican government in 1850, and where the Black Seminoles could finally be assured of their freedom, Mexico having abolished legal slavery in the 1820s.

 Horse served as a captain in the Mexican army during this period and, after 1870, briefly with the US Army again as a Seminole Scout.
-He disappeared several years later when, by now an old man, he made a trip to Mexico City to plead for reaffirmation of the land grant to his people which local Mexican landowners were seeking to overturn.
-It is generally thought that John Horse died in the course of this final errand to Mexico City in 1882.
+He disappeared several years later when, by now an old man, he made a trip to Mexico City to plead for reaffirmation of the land grant to his people, which local Mexican landowners were seeking to overturn.
+It is generally thought that John Horse died during this final errand to Mexico City in 1882.